Biden’s Super Tuesday bounce back gives stock futures lift

 Continue Reading Below

-Biden is projected to win Arkansas, Tennessee, Oklahoma, Virginia, North Carolina and Alabama Democratic presidential primaries, Fox News projects, with polls in the coast-to-coast set of contests starting to close.
+Biden captured wins in Texas, Massachusetts, Minnesota, Virginia, Tennessee, Alabama, North Carolina, Arkansas, and Oklahoma -- a remarkable turnaround after his poor performances in Iowa, New Hampshire, and Nevada earlier this year.
+Sanders handily won his home state of Vermont and later racked up wins in California, Colorado and Utah.

-Dow futures tacked on well over 200 points with the S&P 500 and Nasdaq Composite rising in tandem as of 8:30 p.m.
+Dow futures tacked on around 350 points with the S&P 500 and Nasdaq Composite rising in tandem as of 3:00 am.
 ET.
 The gains follow another volatile and down session for equities, which clipped 785 points off the Dow, or 3 percent, which mirrored the percentage losses for the S&P 500 and the Nasdaq after an emergency rate cut by the Federal Reserve failed to calm investor fears over the spreading coronavirus.

+Also helping futures is the announcement from The World Bank that it is making $12 billion available to provide immediate support to low-income countries dealing with the health and economic impacts of the coronavirus.

+World Bank President David Malpass said the money will go to help developing nations strengthen their health systems that are fighting an epidemic that has already spread to more than 60 countries.

 EMERGENCY RATE BY FED AIMED AT CALMING CORONAVIRUS FEARS